ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 ===================

 .. note::
-    This guide is relevant for all trainers in which a custom training loop is defined.
+    This guide is relevant for all trainers in which you define a custom training loop.
     This includes :class:`TorchTrainer <ray.train.torch.TorchTrainer>` and
     :class:`TensorflowTrainer <ray.train.tensorflow.TensorflowTrainer>`.